 Welcome ..... you may have clicked your way here because you read my books, or you’ve been reading my work in magazines and anthologies, on paper and online.
 Maybe you know about my motherhood research.
 Maybe you've heard I'm a member of Chicago’s pre-Roe abortion underground, called JANE.
 Perhaps you’re looking for my book about Grace Paley and other writing.
 You can read a poem, essay or story right now, or listen to me read at SoundCloud or Oregon Poetic Voices, or watch a video of my reading at the Pond House.

-The guest for this month's Poetry and Everything show is Judith Barrington - join us on KBOO Community radio on Monday, October 24th at 10:00 pm or listen anytime after that, from anywhere: KBOO.
+The guest for this month's Poetry and Everything show is Ursula K. Le Guin - join us on KBOO Community radio on Monday, December 26th at 10:00pm or, after that, listen online anytime from anywhere: KBOO.

 In the Fall of 2016, you'll find my work in Whale Road Review, The Cimarron Review, *82 Review, the music issue of The Poeming Pigeon, and Turtle Island Quarterly - they're all listed, along with earlier 2016 publications, on this website's page for Selected and Forthcoming work.